TwentyOneLunex/dba16-web/README.md

 maybe: localhost:8000
 ```

-To fix the "bad magic number" error.
+**How to fix the "bad magic number" error**

 Run from the highest directory of your project:

 ```
 find . -name '*.pyc' -delete